 Cold Weather Adventures in Farmington, NM

-Winters in Farmington have a distinct mix of weather that’s crisp but relatively mild, beautiful landscapes, and nearby snow and alpine adventures.
+Winters in Farmington offer a distinct mix of crisp yet relatively mild weather, paired with striking landscapes and easy access to nearby snowy adventures.

-With the surrounding nature, recreation opportunities at every turn, and plenty of lodging and dining, Farmington is a fantastic winter destination.
-Here are some of the activities you’ll find — both in town and in the outdoors all around us:
+With abundant natural beauty, recreation opportunities at every turn, and a wide range of lodging and dining options, Farmington is a fantastic winter destination.
+Here are some of the activities you’ll find both in town and throughout the greater Farmington area.

 Winter walks, scenic hikes, and unique landscapes